ali-obaid1994/Walmart_Sales_Analysis/README.md

 ## About Data

 The dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).
 This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
-The data contains 17 columns and 1000 rows:
+The data contains 17 columns and 1000 rows:-

 | Column                  | Description                             | Data Type      |
 | :---------------------- | :-------------------------------------- | :------------- |